tbonne/Percolation/README.md

 # Percolation
-Modeling the spread of SIV like virus through a host population represented as a multi-layer network
+Modeling the spread of SIV through a host population represented as a multi-layer network